O.P.P. (Naughty By Nature) - Plumbing Service Plan Parody

 Related reading

 Naughty By Nature's "O.P.P." is a 90s hip-hop classic built around a catchy acronym and an irresistible hook.
-Crow's Plumbing came to ChangeLyric with one of the most creative parody concepts we have seen: turn O.P.P. into S.P.P. — their Service Partner Plan — and use the rewritten track for marketing.
+Crow's Plumbing came to ChangeLyric with one of the most creative parody concepts we have seen: turn O.P.P. into S.P.P.: their Service Partner Plan.
+And use the rewritten track for marketing.
 The first verse and chorus were completely reimagined around plumbing emergencies and service memberships.

 What Changed

-The explanatory verse — where Treach famously breaks down what each letter stands for — gets the full treatment.
+The explanatory verse, where Treach famously breaks down what each letter stands for: gets the full treatment.
 "O is for Other, P is for People" becomes "S is for Service, P is for Partner, feel the mission.
 The last P, well, that's super simple."
 The original's playful buildup to a punchline maps perfectly onto the service plan pitch.

 The scenario verse flips from romantic encounters to plumbing disasters.
 "You ever had a girl that you met her on a nice hello?" becomes "You ever had a drain back up on a weekend night?
 Or woke up with no hot water and full of fright?"
 It takes the original's storytelling format and applies it to something every homeowner can relate to.